frankh077/detectron2_aux_scripts/Script to Evaluation/README.md

 - draw_mask

 But in this case, just used the **make_pred** function which generates labels from the images inference, and also draws the bounding boxes with their respective annotations.

+# Images

+Mosaics of the evaluation through IOU of the Bunches detection model are shown below.